jdbedics/dbthandbook/03-individual.Rmd

 1. Please pay attention at the clinic orientation and be aware of the clinic's policies and procedures.
 When you have a clinic question you should refer to orientation materials prior to asking staff.
 2. Plan to be early for all your appointments.
 The parking at Westlake is often full and challenging to find a spot.
 Give yourself time.
 3. Be polite and respectful to all staff.
-I frequently ask staff about your interations with them.
+I frequently ask staff about your interactions with them.
 4. End all client sessions on-time, at :45 past the hour.
 Clinicians need to set-up after you.
 This means you need to start winding down your sessions but :35 past the hour.
-5. You should not talk about your clients openly in the office or outside of purposeful and intentional consultation with people who have a responsbility to that client (i.e., Dr. Bedics, Dr. Kumar, on-call supervisor).
-Feel free to call Dr. Bedics to dicuss your cases at anytime.
+5. You should not talk about your clients openly in the office or outside of purposeful and intentional consultation with people who have a responsibility to that client (i.e., Dr. Bedics, the clinic director, on-call supervisor).
+Feel free to call Dr. Bedics to discuss your cases at anytime.
 Simply text Dr. Bedics that you would like to talk but _do not_ include a client name or information.
 6. Dress appropriately at the clinic.
-All tatttos must be covered (including feet).
+All tattoos must be covered (including feet).
 The rule is business casual.
 No need for ties or anything that formal.
 See clinic policies.
 The best is to be conservative and boring.

 ## First Session Checklist